codewithmmak/api-testing-protractor-typescript/README.md

 <!-- ![Protractor, Jasmine and Typescript](./images/api-protractor-jasmine-typescript.png?raw=true "Protractor, Jasmine and Typescript") -->

 # API Testing using Protractor, Jasmine and Typescript Setup Guide
-This API Test Automation framework is designed using Protractor, Jasmine and TypeScript
+This API Test Automation framework is designed using Request node module, Protractor, Jasmine and TypeScript

 ## Framework Structure
 ```